DavidVargasxyz/davidvargasxyz.github.io/content/linux/Logical Volume Manager (LVM).md

   /dev/sde   vgbook lvm2 a--  240.00m 240.00m
 ```

-The output shows the physical volumes in vgbook, along with their utilization status.

 7\.
 Display detailed information about the physical volumes:
 ```bash
 [root@server2 ~]# sudo pvdisplay /dev/sdd1